IvanSchulz/SolidCP/SolidCP/Sources/Tools/Guacamole/SolidCPAuthenticationProvider/ReadMe.txt

 **********************************************************************************************************************************
-  Guacamole for SolidCP
+  Guacamole for FuseCP

   INTRO

   Apache Guacamole allows users to access computers with a web browser without any other special software or plugins.
 Deploying
-  Guacamole with SolidCP provides users with console access to virtual machines directly through the SolidCP client portal.
+  Guacamole with FuseCP provides users with console access to virtual machines directly through the FuseCP client portal.

   This project includes an authentication extension for Guacamole located in the auth-ext folder.
 The authentication extension is the means by which users securely authenticate console access to a specific virtual machine (vm).
 The extension instructs